-All the added rock landscaping really transformed the space.
-I asked that the dry rock creek was installed so it looks like it flows from the flagstone patio and it looks better than I could have even imagined.
+All the added river rock landscaping really transformed the space.
+I asked that the dry rock creek be installed so it looks like it flows from the flagstone patio and it looks better than I could have even imagined.

-As we were getting closer to the completion, I realized that I overlooked a few things for the project.
-We needed a bunch of mulch to cover the areas that they cleared and grass to be added where we wanted to be able to mow.
+As we were getting closer to completion, I realized that I overlooked a few things for the project.
+We needed a bunch of mulch (I ended up choosing dark brown/black mulch but here's some red mulch landscaping ideas to consider) to cover the areas that they cleared and grass to be added where we wanted to be able to mow.
 I also wanted to carry the same river rock stones closer to the house in a bed so that it would give the landscaping beds some continuinity.
-Those things added on $1045 to our price.
+Those things added on $1,045 to our price.